Rcraft7/The-Beluan-Taurikins/README.md

 things the project definitley needs
-- 0% revisioned armor sets, cuz the armor doesnt make any sense
+- 0% suitable racial themed armor sets
+- 0% making functional beluan-taurikin npcs
 - 0% npc settlements
 - 0% a custom ship for them
 - 0% their own themed furniture and stuffs present for crafting or their settlements